Q&A for the general stakeholder

 Who is Chatham Rock Phosphate?

-Chatham Rock Phosphate (CRP) is a company, listed on the New Zealand Alternative Exchange, which has a mining permit to develop a major rock phosphate resource on the seabed of the Chatham Rise approximately 450 kilometres east of Banks Peninsula, New Zealand.
+Chatham Rock Phosphate (CRP) is a company, listed on stock exchanges in New Zealand, Canada and Germany, which has a mining permit to develop a major rock phosphate resource on the seabed of the Chatham Rise approximately 450 kilometres east of Banks Peninsula, New Zealand.

 The permit area of 820 sq km is 450 km east of Christchurch, at 400 m water depths on the Chatham Rise and in New Zealand territory.
-Extraction of the rock phosphate nodules from the seabed would provide a locally produced alternative to the 1 million tonnes of this material annually used in New Zealand and primarily imported from Morocco, thereby reducing our carbon footprint as well as high transport and foreign exchange costs.
+Extraction of the rock phosphate nodules from the seabed would provide a locally produced alternative to the 1 million tonnes of this material annually used in New Zealand and primarily imported from Morocco and the Western Sahara, thereby reducing our carbon footprint as well as high transport and foreign exchange costs.

 Rock phosphate is an essential ingredient of manufactured fertiliser and alternatively can be applied directly to pasture with less environmental damage than super-phosphate from run-off.
 Extensive exploration in the 1960s, 70s and 80s identified a potential 100-year supply for the New Zealand market.
 Recent substantial increases in the market value of rock phosphate and advances in offshore extraction technology mean it is now viable to harvest this resource.